Direct-to-consumer furniture bands have changed the home furnishings industry forever.

 Yardbird is a socially conscious outdoor furniture brand launched in 2017.
 The team is dedicated to producing the highest-quality outdoor furniture at a great price.

-What makes the story special is the fact that Yardbird makes the furniture from recycled ocean plastic — it intercepted more than 150,000 pounds last year, as reported by Business Insider.
+What makes the story special is the fact that Yardbird makes the furniture from eco-friendly materials such as recycled ocean plastic — it intercepted more than 150,000 pounds last year, as reported by Business Insider.

 In addition to manufacturing with recycled materials, Yardbird’s furniture is 100% recyclable, and they also partner with Carbon Fund, which plants trees to combat climate change.

 The pandemic brought a big boost in outdoor furniture sales.
 And while some might think that the interest will start to cool off as things go back to normal, the Co-founder of Yardbird, Jay Dillon, believes that we’re witnessing a mindset shift.
 “Millennials are moving to suburbs and increasingly wanting to be outdoors,” said Dillon for Modern Retail.